Aalto5G/RealmGateway/DOCUMENTATION.md

   * Match IP source and 1/4th REJECT
   * Match IP source and DROP and LOG - WARN

-Processing pipeline for incoming DNS packets from WAN at the Filtering Bridge:
+Processing pipeline for incoming DNS packets from WAN at the filtering-bridge:

 * Jump to WanBlacklist chain.
 * Jump to WanDomainLimit chain.
 (Maybe this should be called from the Greylist chains only?)